Skip to main content

 • I-485 Filing Fee: This fee covers the expenses of processing your Form I-485 application.

 • Form G-28: If applicable, you should sign this form, as well as your attorney or authorized representative.
 Facsimile signature stamps are acceptable for the signature of the representatives.
-However, applicants must sign Form G-28, submitted with the application in the original.
+However, applicants must sign Form G-28 in the original and submit it with the application.

-• Form I-485: Signed Box "d" of Part 2 of the application should be marked.
-If the applicant is an Iraqi who processed through Guam, write "IRAQI/GUAM" in the margin.
+• Form I-485: The “D” box on Part 2 of the application should be marked.
+If the applicant is an Iraqi who processed through Guam, write “IRAQI/GUAM” in the margin.

 • Provide two photos in an envelope, stapled to the lower left corner of the main document, with the applicant’s name and A-number, if known.
 If the A-number is unknown, the applicant may write the birthdate instead.
 Details on photo size, etc., may be found in the form instructions.